Skip to content

-Go global with Keyword Translator
+Expand your reach with Keyword Translator

-When expanding your app to global markets, keyword localization is more than just translation—it’s about finding the right words that resonate with your audience in each country.
+When expanding your app to global markets, keyword localization is more than just translation; it’s about finding the right words that resonate with your audience in each country.
 That’s where the Keyword Translator tool comes in.

 This tool allows you to instantly translate your app store keywords into 20+ languages, helping you localize your ASO efforts at scale without relying on manual research or generic translation tools.